dojonorth/mapreduce-songs-dojo/README.md

 #### Hints:
 - Think about averaging - can the mean be computed before all the values are available?
 - Can you combine

+### Task 2: Compute the word counts for all words across all songs

+With the LyricDataLoader class, you have a method to get a list of tracks, each with a dictionary mapping words (strings) to their respective counts.
+Supply the load function with the path to the file you want to use (i.e. mxm_dataset_train.txt or mxm_dataset_test.txt).

+1. Write a map function which takes a track and produces the dictionary (i.e. Scala Map) of word counts.

+2. Write a reduce function which takes 2 dictionaries of word counts and merges them to a single dictionary.

+3. Combine your map and reduce functions to get the total word count for all the songs in the Test dataset.
+Try to find the top 10 words by count.

+#### Hints (mainly Scala):
+- Use the ```HashMap[A,B]``` type rather than ```Map[A,B]``` if you want to benefit from the built-in ```merged``` function for combining two Maps.
+- In the Helpers object, there is an implicit conversion function for converting Map to HashMap
+- You could use any iterable data structure to store intermediate data instead of dictionaries.

 ### Task 3: Grep